korshunad/frontendForBeginners/README.md

 10. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of the npm dependencies that were installed for this project. **(You won’t change this file directly).**

-11. **`package.json`**: A manifest file for Node.js projects, which includes this project metadata (the project’s name, author, etc) and npm packages used, also their settings and scripts.
+11. **`package.json`**: A manifest file for Node.js projects, which includes this project metadata (the project’s name, author, etc.) and npm packages used, also their settings and scripts.
 This manifest is how npm knows which packages to install for your project.

 12.  **`/public`**: This is automatically generated folder during build process for testing and deployment.